SpaceBarLabs/lean_vault/docs/language_examples.md

 ## Testing

-Each implementation should include tests for:
+Each implementation will include tests for:
 1. Basic key operations
 2. Key rotation scenarios
 3. Error handling